geovedi/book-notes/2012/the-etymologicon.notes.md

   - Example of naming based on characteristics.
   - Poppycock originated from Dutch word pappe-cack.
 - Connection to Psychiatry and Pasta:
-  - The text hints at a connection between butterflies, psychiatry, and pasta.
+  - Hint at a connection between butterflies, psychiatry, and pasta.

 ## Butterflies of The World
 - Butterfly Names: